 puts "The sum of 0..9 values is #{sum}"

-The while loop has three parts.
+loop has three parts.
 Initialization, testing and updating.
-Each execution of the statement is called a cycle.
+Each execution of the statement is called a cycle. i = 0We initiate the i and the sum variables.
+The i is used as a counter.

 sum = 0